Financial Support & Paying for College

 Please contact the Veteran Resource Center at 406-994-3661 to get started.
 They will help you through the process of activating and using your VA benefits.

-Career, Internship and Student Employment Services provides opportunities for students to develop skills and strategies in defining their professional career path and pursue their interests and aspirations.
+Career, Internship and Student Employment Services Information: This office provides opportunities for students to develop skills and strategies in defining their professional career path and pursue their interests and aspirations.
 We establish and maintain mutually beneficial partnerships with employers and provide them continuous learners who are adaptable and skilled to meet the challenges and opportunities of the 21st Century.

-Work Study is a federal or state funded program offered to eligible students who demonstrate financial need.
+Work Study Information: Work studyis a federal or state funded program offered to eligible students who demonstrate financial need.
 The money earned is intended to assist with meeting educational expenses.
 If Work Study is awarded as part of a financial aid package, the student is eligible to apply for a Work Study job.
 The money earned through a Work Study job is paid in the form of a paycheck on an “hour’s work for an hour’s pay” basis.
 These funds do not credit to the student's account.

 Visit our "Employment" section on our community resources page.

 The Office of Financial Aid can help you sort out your FAFSA, and paying for MSU classes.

 The Office of Financial Education serves the Montana State University community by providing financial education to students and graduates so that they gain financial independence and a means to achieve their life goals.
 Within the office we educate and support our students to ensure that they can manage debt, thoughtfully consider the role of both loans and savings, and develop sound budgeting skills.

 The Student Accounts Office assists students in meeting their financial obligation to the University.
 They help students by providing timely information about students' financial accounts.
 Student accounts are monitored in an attempt to provide accurate financial information.